dwmkerr/boxes/README.md

 Options:

 - `--wait`: wait for instance to complete startup
-- `--archive-volumes`: [experimental] detach, snapshot and delete instance volumes
+- `--yes`: [experimental] confirm restoration of archived volumes

-Note that the `--archive-volumes` option is experimental and may cause data loss.
+Note that the restoration of archived volumes option is experimental and may cause data loss.

 ### `boxes stop`